mozilla/bleach/docs/goals.rst

 ------------------------------------------

 Malicious content is designed to be malicious.
-Making it safe is a design goal of bleach.
+Making it safe is a design goal of Bleach.
 Making it pretty or sane-looking is not.

-If you want your malicious content to look pretty, you should pass it through bleach to make it safe and then do your own transform afterwards.
+If you want your malicious content to look pretty, you should pass it through Bleach to make it safe and then do your own transform afterwards.

 Allow arbitrary styling